-How We Performed H2
+How We Performed

-In 2019, our financial performance boosted robustly and overperformed our long-term target driven primarily by both, huge progress of our projects under development and positive trend at the investment market.
+In 2019, our financial performance increased robustly and outperformed our long-term target.
+It was primarily driven by both the huge progress of our projects under development and a positive trend in the investment market.

-The Group generated a total comprehensive income of €388,6m (€102.1m in 2018).
+The Group generated a total comprehensive income of €388.6m (€102.1m in 2018).
 This translates into a 33.3% return on shareholders' equity (8.5% in 2018).
-Our balance sheet grew to €3.04bn, and adjusted net asset value reached around €1.738,6bn at the end of 2019.
+Our balance sheet grew to €3.04bn and the adjusted net asset value reached around €1.739bn at the end of 2019.